In Benin, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Humanity & Inclusion in Benin

-Humanity & Inclusion first worked in Benin in 1999 through 2002.
-In 2010, at the request of the Ministry of the Family and National Solidarity, the organization reopened operations to reduce the impact of the disabling disease lymphatic filariasis, improve road safety, and promote the rights of people with disabilities.
+Our team worked in Benin from 1999 through 2002.
+In 2010, at the request of the Ministry of the Family and National Solidarity, the organization reopened operations to reduce the impact of lymphatic filariasis, a disease that causes permanent disability.
+Teams also work to improve road safety and promote the rights of people with disabilities.